What Does an Equine-Assisted Therapist Treat?

 Learn more about Therapy Careers.

-Step 1: Complete an Equine-Assisted Therapy Degree
+Step 1: Complete Your Equine-Assisted Therapy Education

 • Bachelor's Degree: A bachelor’s degree in psychology or counseling bachelor’s degree that includes the option of equine-assisted therapy coursework delves into the theoretical and practical aspects of therapeutic interventions with horses.
 This comprehensive education includes coursework in psychology, counseling, and equine sciences, preparing students for a more advanced and nuanced understanding of the field.